dat2Cph/content/webstack/backend/javalin/setup.md

 Yup - it's a long one, but it will make us able to later add database connection, tests, logging, and a possibility for deployment build.

+Depending on your project-name, remember to rename `<artifactId>app-demo</artifactId>` to your liking.

 ## 3. Add a folder-structure for the frontend files

 All static files for the frontend should be located in the `resources` folder.
 To prepare ourselves, create these folders: